-I’ve talked before about my inability to write a mystery story, something a number of you empathized with.
-I’ve always thought it was odd I couldn’t write one since I’ve read them all my life.
+I’ve written about the difficulty I used to have writing mystery stories, something a number of you empathized with.
+At the time I thought it was odd I couldn’t write a mystery since I’ve read them all my life.

-Well, I think I’ve had a breakthrough!
-The other day I realized most of the mystery stories I’ve read in the last few years were written before I was born.
-Perhaps one reason I’ve had such trouble writing a contemporary mystery story is that I’m out of step with todays readers.
-So I took my own advice (see: How To Tailor A Story To Readers), chose a category, and read a few contemporary mysteries—cosys.
+The other day I realized most of the mystery stories I had been reading during that time were written before I was born.
+I think that's one reason I had such trouble writing a contemporary mystery—I was out of step with today's readers.
+To fix this I ended up taking my own advice (see: How To Tailor A Story To Readers) and read a number of contemporary mysteries.

-To give you an idea what that means, according to the Kindle Best Seller Calculator a book with a rank of 5133 sells about 32 books a day.
+To give you an idea what that means, according to the Kindle Best Seller Calculator, a book with a rank of 5133 sells about 32 books a day.
 Not bad!
-Sure, if the author is charging a dollar for the book they’re only receiving about 30 cents in royalties but that’s still $9.60 per day or $288 per month.
-That’s a bill payment.
+Sure, if the author is charging a dollar for the book they’re only receiving about 35 cents in royalties but that’s still $11.00 per day or $330 per month.
+That’s a bill payment!

-Today, let’s look at the characteristics of the sleuth.
+So let’s take a look at the characteristics of a modern cosy focusing on the sleuth.

 The Sleuth Is An Amateur